 Instead, we’re bringing our experience in creating appetizing, entertaining, and educational culinary holidays in Paris and Uzès to Seville.

-We are really excited to add this new tour to our repertoire and I’m going to give you just a little taste of what to love about Seville.
+We are excited to add this new tour to our repertoire and I’m going to give you just a little taste of what to love about Seville.

 The weather here is magnificent most of the year.
 I won’t lie to you, the summer can be brutal but the rest of the year is pretty near paradise.
-You wouldn’t think that today as you look outside at the gray (actually almost pink due to dessert sands coming up towards us from Africa 😳), but we need the rain so it is also good that that happens sometimes.
+You wouldn’t think that today as you look outside at the gray (actually almost pink due to desert sands coming up towards us from Africa 😳), but we need the rain so it is also good that that happens sometimes.

 Getting around the city